 Prairie House

-The charge from the Client, and a quality we aim for in all our work, was to create something timeless.
+The client’s charge, and a quality we aim for in all our work, was to create something timeless.
 Their words: “We don’t want it to look like it was built in the early 2020s.”
 Challenge accepted!

-The design was inspired by equal parts New England vernacular—simple gable & shed forms, cedar shakes, painted wood floors—and some of our favorite artists & architects: Andrew Wyeth’s paintings, Georgia O’Keefe & Louise Bourgeois’s apartments, Donald Judd’s studio spaces, and Luis Barragan’s stairs, to name a few.
+The design was inspired by equal parts New England vernacular—simple gable and shed forms, cedar shakes, and painted wood floors—and some of our favorite artists and architects: Andrew Wyeth’s paintings, Georgia O’Keefe and Louise Bourgeois’s apartments, Donald Judd’s studio spaces, and Luis Barragan’s stairs, to name a few.

 The windows create a register of the spaces beyond.
 From the left: bathroom, stair, library (lower), & studio (upper)